JREAM/config-server/readme.md

 - If there is a `$` symbol, it means it's a terminal command, otherwise it's likely just a path.
 - I am excluding the `$ sudo` command, because it's too repetitive, just `$ sudo su` to save time.

+# Searching
+Search in the current directory

+    $ grep -Ril "text-to-find-here" .

+    R (recursive)
+    i (case insensitive)
+    l (show the file name, not the result itself)

 ## Enable PPA Repositories

     $ apt-get install python-software-properties